-Investment Objective The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
-The Fund's risk profile is rated as 5, where 1 is a lower level of risk and 5 is a higher level of risk.
-[Note: see HSBC Risk Level Explanation section below] Investment Policy To achieve its objective the Fund will invest a minimum of 80% schemes that in turn invest in shares of companies (equities alternative asset classes such as property, hedge funds, privat .
-The Fund may also invest up to 20% directly in bonds where the more efficiently achieved and may invest directly in share circumstances.
-The Fund will be invested across global market invest at least 70% in asset classes that focus on shares of com b), bonds, derivatives and e equity and commodities the investment objective cases of companies in limite s and typically the Fund w The collective investment schemes that the Fund invests in will, where possible, be thos managed or operated by the HSBC Group .
-Where this is not possible the Fund may invest in collective investment schemes operated by third party fund providers.
-The Fund may also invest in money market instruments , deposito-day cash flow requirements. its and cash to manage da The Fund may invest in derivatives for efficient portfolio mana, hedging .
-This means investment techniques that aim to red generate growth and income .
-The Fund may also use derivat purposes to help the Fund meet its objective.
-The Fund does no extensively and their use will be consistent with the risk profile of uce risks, reduce costs of ives for broader investment of intend to use derivative nvestment Strategy This is one of a range of actively managed World Selection Portrisk levels.
-The asset allocation of each fund in the range reflection managed with the aim of maximising returns in line with its ag 5, where 1 is a lower level of risk and 5 is a higher level of risk the are likely to be limited by the risk profile of the Fund. ects the risk level.
-The Fur reed long term risk profile The starting point for the World Selection Portfolios is the asset allocation for each risk level The asset allocation positions are regularly monitored in order to the portfolios' allocations to reflect the Fund manager's vie environment.
-The final stage in the investment process is deciding how best to class.
-This may be achieved by investing in collective invest directly in asset classes and investing in derivatives .
-Under typical market conditions, the portfolio will have the followi should be noted that these percentages will fluctuate based u adjustments to the asset allocation to enable the Fund to meet pon market movement ar Asset class Exposure as a percentage of the Fund Equity Global Equity 70% - 95% Bonds Global Developed Market Government Bonds Global Investment Grade Corporate Bonds Global High Yield Bonds Emerging Market Bonds - Hard Currency Emerging Market Bonds - Local Currency Asset-Backed Securities 0% - 30% Alternative asset classes Property Hedge funds Other alternative asset classes including private equity and commodities 0% - 20%
+Investment Objective The Fund aims to provide a high level of income in line with its risk profile in the long term, which is a period of five years or more.
+The Fund's risk profile is rated as 3, where 1 is a Objective lower level of risk and 5 is a higher level of risk.
+[Note: see HSBC Risk Level Explanation section below] Investment Policy To achieve its objective the Fund will invest a minimum of 70% schemes that in turn invest in bonds, shares of companies (a alternative asset classes such as property, infrastructure, hedge commodities.
+The Fund may also invest up to 30% directly in both objective can be more efficiently achieved and may invest directly limited circumstances.
+The Fund will be invested across global may equities), derivatives an funds, private equity and onds where the investmen in shares of companies in The collective investment schemes that the Fund invests in will managed or operated by the HSBC Group .
+Where this is not point in collective investment schemes operated by third party fund par ssible the Fund may inves The Fund may also invest in money market instruments , deposit to-day cash flow requirements. s and cash to manage day The Fund may invest in derivatives for efficient portfolio managhedging .
+This means investment techniques that aim to redugenerate growth and income .
+The Fund may also use derivative purposes to help the Fund meet its objective.
+The Fund does no extensively and their use will be consistent with the risk profile of ce risks, reduce costs of res for broader investmer t intend to use derivative Investment Strategy This is one of a range of actively managed World Selection Portfolios offered at five different risk levels.
+The asset allocation of each fund in the range reflects the risk level.
+The Fund is managed with the aim of providing income in line with its agreed long term risk profile of 3, where 1 is a lower level of risk and 5 is a higher level of risk therefore any potential returns are likely to be limited by the risk profile of the Fund.
+The starting point for the World Selection Portfolios is the asset allocation for each risk level.
+The asset allocation positions are regularly monitored in order to make timely adjustments to the portfolios' allocations to reflect the Fund manager's views on the current market environment.
+The final stage in the investment process is deciding how best to to class.
+This may be achieved by investing in collective invest directly in asset classes and investing in derivatives . • Under typical market conditions, the portfolio will have the following should be noted that these percentages will fluctuate based up adjustments to the asset allocation to enable the Fund to meet in on market movement an Asset class Exposure as a percentage of the Fund Equity Global Equity 35% - 65% Bonds Global Developed Market Government Bonds Global Investment Grade Corporate Bonds Global High Yield Bonds Emerging Market Bonds - Hard Currency Emerging Market Bonds - Local Currency Asset-Backed Securities 35% - 65% Asset-Backed Securities Alternative asset classes Property Infrastructure Hedge funds Other alternative asset classes including 0% - 20%